yahya010/yahya010.github.io/_pages/about.md

 ---

 I am currently a master's student in Computer Science at ETH Zurich.
-My research interests focus on probabilistic methods for language models, particularly Bayesian inference for controlled generation and more generally, inference methods for providing guarantees in language generation.
-I'm also interested in alternative tokenization schemes and their implications for controlled generation.
+My research interests are in language model probabilistic programming, and more generally, inference methods with provable guarantees.
+Additionally, I am interested in building practical, efficient algorithms and serving stacks to make those inference algorithms more usable.

-I'm actively involved in various academic and professional associations, including the ETH AI Center, RycoLab, ETH Analytics Club, and IEEE.
+I'm actively involved in various academic and professional associations, including GenLM, ETH AI Center, RycoLab, ETH Analytics Club, and IEEE.